gokcehan/lf/doc.md

 	setlocal /foo/bar  hidden        # for only '/foo/bar' directory
 	setlocal /foo/bar/ hidden        # for '/foo/bar' and its subdirectories (e.g. '/foo/bar/baz')

-Command 'map' is used to bind a key to a command which can be builtin command, custom command, or shell command:
+Command 'map' is used to bind a key to a command which can be a builtin command, custom command, or shell command:

 	map gh cd ~        # builtin command map D trash        # custom command